 Additionally, Education One works to collaborate with the Franks School of Education, Ketner School of Business, School of Engineering and the Center for Innovation to promote interaction and collaboration between the university and schools we authorize.

-Active Engagement: Education One holds its schools accountable through the creation and implementation of rigorous school-specific Accountability Plans, that reflect an active growth mindset engagement model, and ensure school staff are continuously participating in a variety of activities in order to effectively measure student success.
+Continuous Improvement: Education One holds its schools accountable through the creation and implementation of rigorous school-specific Accountability Plans, that reflect an active growth mindset engagement model, and ensure school staff are continuously participating in a variety of activities in order to effectively measure student success.

 Protecting School Autonomy: Education One values the professionalism of the staff and leaders at its charter schools and believes that these leaders know how to best serve their students and families, in order to ensure their success.
 Education One values school autonomy and believes that it is a school’s right to make high stakes decisions surrounding student achievement, day-to-day operations, oversight, staffing, etc. As a partner, Education One works with schools to understand their specific needs and the direction they are working to move in, and provides support and/or resources to help schools reach their goals, whenever possible.